 Parameter Description allVolumes The parameter to return performance statistics about all of the volumes in the storage array. volume The name of a volume for which you want to retrieve information.
 Enclose the volume name in square brackets ([]).
-If the volume name has special characters or numbers, you must enclose the name in double quotation marks ("") inside square brackets. volumes The names of several volumes for which you want to retrieve information.
-Enter the names of the volumes using these rules: Enclose all of the names in square brackets ([]).
-Separate each of the names with a space.
-If the volume names have special characters or numbers, enter the names using these rules: Enclose all of the names in square brackets ([]).
-Enclose all of the names in square brackets ([]).
-Separate each of the names in square brackets ([]).
-Separate each of the names in square brackets ([]).
-Enclose each of the names in double quotation marks (" ").
-Separate each of the names with a space.
+If the volume name has special characters or numbers, you must enclose the name in double quotation marks (" ") inside square brackets. volumes The names of several volumes for which you want to retrieve information.
+Enter the names of the volumes using these rules: • Enclose all of the names in square brackets ([]). • Separate each of the names with a space.
+If the volume names have special characters or numbers, enter the names using these rules: • Enclose all of the names in square brackets ([]). • Enclose each of the names in double quotation marks (" "). • Separate each of the names with a space.